Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 ## 3. Use the Ethernet port

-The Zynq based SDRs only have a USB 2.0 chipset limiting the throughput at just 480 mbps, making the maximum theoretical sampling rate just 30 Msps on CS8!
-You should ALWAYS use the Ethernet connector with a gigabit connector, preferably directly.
+The Zynq based SDRs only have a USB 2.0 chipset limiting the throughput at just 480 Mbps, making the maximum theoretical sampling rate just 30 Msps on CS8!
+You should ALWAYS use the Ethernet connector with a gigabit cable, preferably connected directly to your computer to reduce interference.

 When using directly, you must set the IP manually on both the SDR and your computer: